Painted bat: Echolocation

 Echolocation for this species is relatively similar to other species of Kerivoula.
 Recorded calls were broadband and steep calls ranging from 156.9 kHz to 41.5 kHz.
 Flight and resting echolocation calls differed every way except the peak frequency.
 Bats with higher starting frequencies appear to be better at catching prey close to clutter than those with lower frequencies.
 This is significant considering the amount of debris that is normally around their habitat.

-Hunting
+Conservation

-These bats are hunted, taxidermied and sold online.
+Painted wooly bats are hunted, taxidermied and sold online.
 Sellers may include the bats in a variety of commercial products.
 Academic researchers believe this practice to be harmful to an already scarce wild population as these bats cannot be farmed and can only raise one pup at a time.
 At least 856 listings featuring Kerivoula picta have been identified.

 Taxidermied specimens of Kerivoula picta and other bat species are also sold as souvenirs to tourists in Ho Chi Minh City, Vietnam.
+Scientists found painted bats rare around Ho Chi Minh City and in the Mekong Delta, likely due to overharvesting, and recommend Vietnam to submit the species to the CITES in order to restrict international trade.